wandb/docs/docs/guides/model_registry/log-model-to-experiment.md

 The proceeding code snippet shows how to log a convolutional neural network (CNN) to W&B.

-First, a dictionary that contains two hyperparamters is passed to `run.init()`.
+First, a dictionary that contains two hyperparameters is passed to `run.init()`.
 This initializes a W&B run that [INSERT - finish describing later].

 ```python showLineNumbers